Spatial models of r-process remnants and their gamma-ray detectability: Remnant Properties

 \subsection{Remnant Size}

-Both kilonovae and supernovae can be modeled as spherical explosions in a tenuous ambient medium that start out mildly relativistic and freely expanding, but ultimately relax into Sedov-Taylor-like blast waves \citep{1950RSPSA.201..159T}.
-As the ejecta thrown off from the merger at $v_{\rm ej} \sim 0.1c$ pushes outward into the ISM, forward and reverse shocks propagate from the contact discontinuity.
-While the position of the forward shock is well modeled by self-similar solutions in the Sedov-Taylor phase, this is distinct from the position of the contact discontinuity, which traces the outer boundary of the ejecta cloud.
-This ejecta is decelerated over a length comparable to the Sedov-Taylor length scale, where the swept up mass equals the ejecta mass.
+Both kilonovae and supernovae can be modeled as spherical explosions expanding into a tenuous ambient medium.
+Initially, the ejecta expand freely at mildly relativistic velocities but eventually decelerate and transition into a Sedov-Taylor-like blast wave phase \citep{1950RSPSA.201..159T}.
+As the ejecta thrown off from the merger at $v_{\rm ej} \sim 0.1c$ pushes outward into the ISM, a forward shock propagates outward while a reverse shock travels back into the ejecta.
+These shocks are separated by a contact discontinuity, which traces the outer edge of the ejecta cloud itself.

+The extent of the ejecta (not the forward shock) is the physically relevant scale for detecting gamma-ray lines from long-lived r-process isotopes, since the radioactive material is confined to the ejecta.
+As the ejecta plows through the ISM, it decelerates over the Sedov-Taylor length scale, defined as the point where the swept up ambient mass equals the ejecta mass.
+This deceleration radius serves as an effective proxy for the final remnant size.

-The emission lines of interest from kilonova remnants come from the \textit{r}-process material in the ejecta itself, so when we discuss the sizes of kilonova remnants, we are referring to the extent of the ejecta, not the forward shock.
-Terminal remnant sizes can then be estimated to be approximately equivalent to the deceleration lengths - quantities that only depend on the ejecta mass and the ambient medium density~\citep[e.g.][]{2022ApJ...939...59A}.
-Ambient medium number densities in our model range from $\sim \unit[10^{-4} - 10^{2}]{cm^{-3}}$, consistent with the environments suggested in \citet{2018ApJ...865...27W}, and resulting in typical kilonova remnant sizes on the order of a few parsecs to tens of parsecs (Fig. \ref{fig:kn_remnant_size}).
-These absolute sizes correspond to apparent sizes of $\lesssim 5^{\circ}$ - often much, much smaller ($\sim$ tens of arcseconds) - for distances $\gtrsim \unit[100]{pc}$.
+We adopt this deceleration scale to estimate the spatial extent of KNRs.
+Since it depends only on the ejecta mass and the surrounding medium density~\citep[e.g.][]{2022ApJ...939...59A}, we compute a range of remnant sizes across ambient densities $\sim \unit[10^{-4} - 10^{2}]{cm^{-3}}$, consistent with plausible merger environments identified in \citet{2018ApJ...865...27W}.
+The resulting kilonova remnant sizes span from a few parsecs in denser regions to tens of parsecs in low-density environments (Fig. \ref{fig:kn_remnant_size}).
+These correspond to angular sizes of $\lesssim 1^{\circ}$ on the sky, often much smaller, down to arcminutes, at typical distances $\gtrsim \unit[100]{pc}$.